Ein 'Arik checkpoint attack: History

-The checkpoint was manned by eight soldiers, five of whom were on duty while three were resting in a nearby trailer.
+The checkpoint was defended by eight soldiers, five of whom were on duty while three were resting in a nearby trailer.
 The two militants set out from Ramallah.
 They approached the checkpoint at 9 pm.
 Shortly after a change of guards they open fire on the soldiers at the checkpoint, killing three of them and moderately wounding a fourth.
 A fifth soldier, who served as the look-out, fled the scene unharmed and alerted military authorities.
 The militants then proceeded to a nearby trailer where the remaining soldiers were holed up.
 The commanding officer Lt.
 Moshe Eini and two other soldiers were killed.
 It is uncertain whether the Israeli soldiers ever returned fire.
 None of the militants were hurt in the clash and both returned to Ramallah.

-The two militants were policemen of the Palestinian National Authority and reportedly members of the Fatah movement.
+The two militants were police officers of the Palestinian National Authority and reportedly members of the Fatah movement.
 The al-Aqsa Martyrs' Brigades claimed responsibility for the Ein ‘Arik attack.
 One of the participants of the attack, variously named "Said Saliman Saida" or "Shadi Sawaa'da" (Palestinian sources identify him as Shadi Sa'id as-Su’ayida شادي سعيد السعايدة) was later arrested and sentenced to 7 life sentences.
 Shortly after his trial he became ill and died in Soroka hospital.
 A leader of Al-Aqsa Brigades, Kamil Ghanam [Kamal Ranam] (كامل غنام), claimed that Su’ayida "was in excellent health when he was arrested...
 We are sure Israel killed him as revenge [for the 2002 attack]."
 The second militant was identified as Da'oud al-Haj.